Vejron/kanbanista/src/tutorial/part-3.md

 ### KTask

-`KTask` represent a draggable task on the board.
+`KTask` represent a task on the board.
 It's purpose is to display the task's information in a somewhat compact way.
+This is a non-trivial component that contains some logic for calculating the age of the task and the color of the age indicator.
+It also contains a function for cycling the priority of the task.
+The task's description is rendered using the `KMarkdown` component.
+The task's priority is displayed as an icon with a color that corresponds to the priority level.
+The task's age is displayed using the `useTimeAgo` composable.

 Create the `KTask.vue` file in the `src/components` directory with the following content:

 ```ts
 <script setup lang="ts">